gvisco/potato/README.md

 Potato is therefore an Artificial Ignorance tool, which goal is to ease the pain of analysing large log files for troubleshooting.

-The underlying idea is pretty simple: identify the most relevant part of a log file -- i.e. anomalies -- so to ignore the "noise" produced by the regular execution.
+The idea behind Potato is pretty simple: identify the most relevant part of a log file -- i.e. anomalies -- so to ignore the "noise" produced by the regular execution.

 ## How it works